 Player: Caroline Schultz Decker won the Women’s World Championship two times.
-The first being in 1933, pitching an average of 73.8 ringers.
-This was a new record and the previous high tournament had 54.5%. the following year, 1934, she broke her own record, pitching an amazing 81.3% ringers.
-It was another 30 years before another women pitcher exceeded 80%, and Caroline record stood for 44 years before being exceeded.
-Although she did not enter any more World Tournaments, she continued to pitch in other meets and claimed several Illinois state titles.
+The first being in 1933, pitching an average of 73.8% ringers.
+This was a new record and the previous high tournament had only been 54.5%.
+The following year she broke her own record, pitching an amazing 81.3% ringers.
+It was another 30 years before another women pitcher exceeded 80%, and Caroline’s record stood for 44 years before being exceeded.
+Although she did not enter any more World Tournaments, she continued to pitch in other meets and claimed several Illinois State titles.
 She went undefeated throughout her entire career; she never lost a game in a tournament.

-With her sisters Charlotte and Helen, Caroline put on many exhibitions including years of shows with the Barnum & Bailey Circus, visiting hundreds of places and performing before thousands of spectators.
-In all her exhibition and tournament matches, she came in first and her sister Charlotte took second.
-Her sister Helen was their manager.
+With her sisters Charlotte and Helen, Caroline put on many exhibitions including years of shows with the Barnum & Bailey Circus.
 Among Caroline’s treasured memories is the 50-38 win over Frank Jackson and a 50-18 win over C.C.
 Davis.
-She also had exhibition wins over Carol Jackson, Hansford Jackson and Putt Mossman.
-Caroline Schultz Decker passed away March 29, 1998 at age 85.
+She also had exhibition wins over Carol Jackson, Hansford Jackson, and Putt Mossman.
+Caroline Schultz Decker passed away March 29, 1998, at age 85.